RuthlessBlaze/House-Price-Prediction/README.md

 # House-Price-Prediction
-Machine Learning Model using Linear Regression
+A Machine Learning Model using Linear Regression